ABCS OF DEATH 2

 One of the more unusual choices of director is Nigerias Lancelot Oduwa Imasuen who has made some 70 films for African markets but was completely unknown in the West until he was featured in the documentary Nollywood Babylon (2008).
 Imasuens films often centre around tribal witchcraft and this makes an interesting contrast here in L is for Legacy the way that such is played for naturalism rather than horror effect.
 Unfortunately, the tribal magic aspect is ruined by the arrival of the Ubini monster, which looks like a cheesy castoff from a Z-budget horror movie.

 Juan Martinez Moreno, the Spanish director of Game of Werewolves (2011), delivers S is for Split, which derives its novelty (and title) from the entire segment being conducted in split screen.
 This is a routine home invasion piece with nothing remarkable to it, only being lifted by a genuine left field twist ending.
-Alexandre Bustillo and Julien Maury, the duo who delivered the New French Extreme hit Inside (2007) and other horror works like Livid (2011) and Among the Living (2014), are responsible for X is for Xylophone, a slight piece that is only notable for a gory punchline.
+Alexandre Bustillo and Julien Maury, the French duo who delivered the harrowing Inside (2007) and other horror works like Livid (2011) and Among the Living (2014), are responsible for X is for Xylophone, a slight piece that is only notable for a gory punchline.

 There are several segments that do work well, most of which start to come towards the end of the film.
 One of these is Q is for Questionnaire from Rodney Ascher, director of the wacko cult documentary Room 237: Being an Inquiry Into The Shining in 9 Parts (2012).
 The segment sharply contrasts a series of intelligence tests conducted in the street where we get the impression we are in some type of Scientology recruitment program, with gory scenes of brain extraction.
 The punchline where we see the reasons for everything and the gorillas eyes open is perfect.
 This is the snappy succinctness that should have been an object lesson to all of the other directors.
 Good too is R is for Roulette from Austrian director Marvin Kren who previously made the monster movie Blood Glacier (2013).
 Krens segment, which takes place in black-and-white and concerns a game of Russian Roulette, holds an effective tension, even if the piece falters at the ending where we are not quite sure why the story resolves itself the way it does.